iyanuloluwa-Miracle/GenCode/README.md

 - Quickly generate QR codes for different types of content

 ![Gen_Code](./src/assets/Documentation%20Images/Screenshot%20(221).png)
-- Quickly generate QR codes for different types of content
+- Download your QR codes in various formats for easy sharing and printing.

 ## Contributing